jpmarindiaz/homenaje-rosa-elvira-cely/readme.md

 Rosa Elvira, 35, was found at around 5am after she called the emergency line in a park at the heart of Bogota, Colombia.
 She was still alive when she was taken at around 7am to the hospital.
-She was raped, stabbed, strangled, and her guts were destroyed by branches that were forced through her vagina and annus.
+She was raped, stabbed, strangled, and her guts were destroyed by branches that were forced through her vagina and anus.

 This happened in 2012.
 It is because of this horrific episode that we now have a law of feminicides in Colombia.
 However, there is still a long way to fight violence against women.
 This is why we made this tribute to Rosa Elvira, using the sad numbers of those women that were killed 5 years later in Colombia only because they are women.